Joel Embiid NBA Playoffs Player Props: 76ers vs. Celtics

-Joel Embiid and his Philadelphia 76ers teammates match up versus the Boston Celtics in the 2023 NBA Playoffs, at 7:30 PM ET on Tuesday.
+The Philadelphia 76ers, Joel Embiid included, match up versus the Boston Celtics at 7:30 PM ET on Thursday in the 2023 NBA Playoffs.

-In this piece we'll break down Embiid's stats and trends, helping you with your prop bets.
+With prop bets available for Embiid, let's break down some stats and trends to assist you in making good predictions.

 Joel Embiid Prop Bets vs. the Celtics